AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

     This is a caption.

-.. _mountain_figure:
+.. _figure_mountain:
 .. figure:: mountain.jpg
     :width: 300px
     :align: center
     :alt: internal figure

-    Here is a figure labeled ``mountain``.
+    Here is a figure tagged ``figure_mountain``.
 Specify the figure location with folder/image.jpg.
     The base directory for figure location is the directory of the file you are writing.
     In this case, that is Textbook/Textbook_Creation_Help.

-.. _math_and_equations:
+.. _heading_math_and_equations:

 Math and Equations
 -------------------
 Math is very cool, and works natively in RST using LaTeX math syntax.
 In-line math can be written with the following syntax: ``:math:`y = ax^2 + bx + c``` which displays :math:`y = ax^2 + bx + c`.
 To display equations in their own line, use the following syntax::

   .. math::
-    :label: quadratic
+    :label: quadratic_equation

       y = ax^2 + bx + c

 Which displays as:

   .. math::
-    :label: quadratic
+    :label: quadratic_equation

       y = ax^2 + bx + c

+Equations do not have tags, they can be referenced via their labels, as you can see above.
+Equation labels don't need to begin with any particular word, unlike tags.
+Not every equation needs a label.
+Only label equations that you need to reference.
+If you need to reference an equation that does not have a label, give it an intuitive one.
+All equations are numbered, regardless of whether or not they are labelled.
 Complex equations can be generated as well, since RST uses LaTeX math.

   .. math::